rwieruch/blog_robinwieruch_content/react-with-graphql-tutorial.md

 }
 {{< /highlight >}}

-From the previous result, only the second item is retrieved and a new third item.
-The first item isn't retrieved anymore, because you have used its cursor as `after` argument in order to retrieve all items after it.
+In the previous result, only the second item is retrieved, as well as a new third item.
+The first item isn't retrieved because you have used its cursor as `after` argument to retrieve all items after it.
 Now you can imagine how to make successive queries for paginated lists:

 * execute the initial query without a cursor argument
 * execute every following query with the cursor of the **last** item's cursor from the previous query result

-In order to keep the query dynamic, it is up to you to extract its arguments as variables.
+To keep the query dynamic, we extract its arguments as variables.
 Afterward, you can use the query with a dynamic `cursor` argument by providing a variable for it.
 The `after` argument can be `undefined` to retrieve the first page.
 In conclusion, that would be everything you need to fetch pages of lists from one large list by using a feature called pagination.
 You need a mandatory argument specifying how many items should be retrieved and an optional argument, in this case the `after` argument, specifying the starting point for the list.

-There are a couple of helpful meta information that you can retrieve for your paginated list too.
-Retrieving the `cursor` field for every repository may be verbose when using only the `cursor` of the last repository after all.
-That's why you can remove the `cursor` field for an individual edge, but add the `pageInfo` object with its `endCursor` and `hasNextPage` fields.
-In addition, you can request the `totalCount` of the list as well.
+There are also a couple helpful ways to use meta information for your paginated list.
+Retrieving the `cursor` field for every repository may be verbose when using only the `cursor` of the last repository, so you can remove the `cursor` field for an individual edge, but add the `pageInfo` object with its `endCursor` and `hasNextPage` fields.
+You can also request the `totalCount` of the list.

 {{< highlight javascript "hl_lines=6 12 13 14 15" >}}
 query OrganizationForLearningReact {